isht7/pytorch-deeplab-resnet/README.md

 # Usage
 ### Replicating caffe performance
 The repository contains model definition of deeplab-resnet in pytorch.
-To use this code, download the deeplab-resnet caffemodel (train\_iter\_20000.caffemodel) pretrained on VOC into the data folder.
+To use this code, download the deeplab-resnet caffemodel (`train\_iter\_20000.caffemodel`) pretrained on VOC into the data folder.
 After that, run
 ```
 python convert_deeplab_resnet.py
 ```
 to generate the pytorch model file(.pth)
 ### Training
-Step 1: Convert init.caffemodel to a .pth file. init.caffemodel contains MSCOCO trained weights.
+Step 1: Convert `init.caffemodel` to a .pth file, 'init.caffemodel' contains MSCOCO trained weights.
 We use these weights as initilization for all but the final layer of our model.
 For the last layer, we use random gaussian with a standard deviation of 0.01
-To convert init.caffemodel to a .pth file, run
+To convert `init.caffemodel` to a .pth file, run
 ```
 python init_net_surgery.py
 ```